 Sometime around 6-400 BC, Siddhartha Gautama was born as a prince in the present-day Lumbini region of Nepal.
 Legend has it that at his birth, there was a prophecy which said Siddhartha would be a great king or a great holy man.
 The prophecy encouraged Siddhartha’s father to keep him away from the rest of society so he did not see the suffering outside the palace walls.
 However, at the age of 29, Siddhartha renounced his title after encountering death while meeting his subjects.
 This caused him to travel and learn from other religious and meditation leaders of the time before becoming enlightened under the Bodhi Tree, the descendant of which is currently growing in Lumbini Gardens, a UNESCO World Heritage Site.
 After his enlightenment, Siddhartha became the Buddha, or “Awakened/Enlightened One”.
 Buddhism is currently practiced by around 7% of the global population.

 Although it’s halfway around the world, Nepal feels delightfully familiar, comfortable, and safe.
 This is because of things like a large English-speaking population and the acceptance of US Dollar within the country.
 But, there are less obvious things like the availability of a spa retreat or classic cocktails.
 Sometimes, we need to take a break from a trekking or homestay adventure and get a good massage.
 All of this is available in Nepal, so travelers don’t feel like they have to pick one extreme or another.
 It’s possible to get a little taste of everything, or immerse yourself fully into the hospitable Nepalese culture.

-Off Season Adventures is currently crafting exciting tours to Nepal for late 2018 / early 2019.
 Please contact us if you have any questions or want more information about your Nepal adventure.